MASTG-TECH-0079: Obtaining a Developer Provisioning Profile

 Wildcard certificates

-An Apple Developer account costs $99 per year and is a nice-to-have due to the longer expiration, but not a requirement.
+An Apple Developer account costs $99 per year and is a nice-to-have due to its longer expiration, but it is not required.

-The steps below work for both a normal Apple account and an Apple Developer account, but do require a macOS host.
+The steps below work for both a regular Apple account and an Apple Developer account, but do require a macOS host.

 Install Xcode and create a new iOS application with any language and configuration.
-Set up the project to use automatic signing and deploy the application to your iOS device.
-During this flow, you will have to accept your Developer certificate on the device, as well as enable Developer mode.
+Configure the project for automatic signing, then deploy the application to your iOS device.
+During this flow, you will need to accept the Developer certificate on the device and enable Developer mode.

 After these steps, you can use the security command to list your signing identities: